joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Character A and character B are in melee combat; each wants to strike the other.

 If character A hits, character B is subdued.
-If character B hits, character A takes 3 damage.
+If character B hits, character A’s health battery is reduced 3 points.

 The player rolls dice pools for both, to hopefully gain initiative; character A rolling 3 dice and character B rolling 5.
 Both pools are rolled; both succeed.